 Susan J. Fowler warns that problems arise when we try to implement complex software systems in a large monolithic application.
-She advises that - despite the aforementioned risk - in this situation, adopt the microservices architecture.
+Despite the risk mentioned above, she advises adopting the microservices architecture.

-Today, it is common to divide an application into three separate elements: frontend, i.e. the client side, backend, and database.
-Susan J. Fowler describes the collaboration between each of these elements as three-tier architecture:
+Today, it is common to divide an application into three separate elements: frontend, i.e., the client side, backend, and database.
+Susan J. Fowler describes the cooperation between each of these elements as three-tier architecture:

-"Requests are directed to the application via the client's site, the backend code does the main work, and the necessary data that must be stored or shared (regardless of whether it is temporarily in memory or permanently in the database) is sent or obtained from places in which data is stored.
-We call this three-tier architecture. "
+"Requests are made to the application through the client-side piece, the backend code does all the heavy lifting, and any relevant data that needs to be stored or accessed (whether temporarily in memory or permanently in a database) is sent to or retrieved from wherever the data is stored.
+We’ll call this the three-tier architecture."

 Susan J. Fowler, Microservices

-An example of programming challenges and microservices at a software house
+An example of programming challenges and microservices at a web development company

-To further illustrate how helpful microservices are, let’s use the example of a young software house, which initially employs a few employees and creates simple applications, and the number of orders overlaps with the human resources at the company's disposal.
+To further illustrate how helpful microservices are, let's use the example of a young web development company, which initially employs a few employees and creates simple applications, and the number of orders overlaps with human resources at the company's disposal.

-However, after just a few years of business activity, the software house is growing significantly and gaining more and more customers.
-New employees join the team and applications gain additional functionalities.
+However, after just a few years of business activity, the web development company is growing significantly and gaining more and more customers.
+New employees join the team, and applications gain additional functionalities.
 There are new challenges associated with this.

-Susan J. Fowler first mentions the increased load associated with starting and maintaining the application.
-This is usually followed by the need to hire extra people e.g. system administrators who take on most of the hardware and support calls.
-Another obvious element is that as you add new features to your application, its complexity and number of lines of code increases.
+Susan J. Fowler first mentions the increased load associated with starting and maintaining an application.
+This is usually followed by the need to hire additional people, e.g., system administrators who take on most of the hardware and support calls.
+Another obvious element is that as new features are added to an application, the complexity and number of lines of code increase.

 The third element refers to the increase in traffic, which forces increased scalability and performance of applications — this is followed by the need to use more servers, which is why the cloud is such a good solution, where our information is divided into smaller parts each stored on a different server.

 Along with new features and other changes in an application, its code is growing enormously.
-Susan J. Fowler warns this means having to write hundreds or thousands of tests to check the changes made don’t compromise the integrity of the existing thousands of lines of code.
-This is always the case, even if the changes just rely on one or two lines of code.
+Susan J. Fowler warns that this means writing hundreds or thousands of tests to check that the changes made didn't compromise the integrity of the existing thousands of lines of code, even if the changes were made only in one or two lines of code.

 Microservices and monolith

-When creating a microservice architecture, our task is to create a collection of small applications, each of which will be responsible for performing one function.
+When creating a microservices architecture, our task is to create a collection of small applications, each of which will be responsible for performing one function.

 Microservices — advantages

-Finally, let's look at the positives associated with microservices:
+Finally, let's look at the positives of microservices: